-Student Loan Death and Disability Hardship
+Student Loan Disability Hardship

 If you don’t continue to meet the cancellation requirements, you must resume payment.
-At the end of this three-year conditional discharge period, the borrower will receive a discharge of his or her loan(s) unless during that period the borrower has received a new FFEL, Direct, or Perkins loan, or a new TEACH Grant, or the borrower had annual earnings from employment above the Poverty Guidelines for a family of two in the borrower’s state.
+At the end of the three-year conditional discharge period, the borrower receives a discharge of his or her loan(s).
+During that period, the borrower has received a new FFEL, Direct, or Perkins loan, a new TEACH Grant.
+The borrower had annual earnings from employment above the Poverty Guidelines for a family of two in the borrower’s state.

 To begin the application process, the borrower must complete Section 1 of the Discharge Application: Total and Permanent Disability and sign and date the application in Section 3.
-The borrower will then need to have his or her physician complete Section 4 of the application.
+The borrower will then need to have his or her physician complete Section 4 of the form.
 The borrower should make sure that the physician completes this section of the application thoroughly.

-Further information on borrower responsibilities when applying for a TPD discharge can be found at the borrower responsibilities for discharge section of this site.
+When applying for a TPD discharge can be found at the borrower responsibilities for discharge section of this site.
 Frequently Asked Questions for Borrowers and a description of the TPD process are also available.